AckerlyXu/heima/articles/azure-resource-manager/resource-group-template-deploy-portal.md

 >
 >

-This topic shows how to use the [Azure portal](https://portal.azure.cn) with [Azure Resource Manager](./resource-group-overview.md) to deploy your Azure resources.
-To learn about managing your resources, see [Manage Azure resources through portal](./resource-group-portal.md).
+This topic shows how to use the [Azure portal](https://portal.azure.cn) with [Azure Resource Manager](resource-group-overview.md) to deploy your Azure resources.
+To learn about managing your resources, see [Manage Azure resources through portal](resource-group-portal.md).

 Currently, not every service supports the portal or Resource Manager.
-For those services, you need to use the [classic portal](https://manage.windowsazure.cn).
-For the status of each service, see [Azure portal availability chart](/support/service-dashboard/).
+For those services, you need to use the [Classic Management Portal](https://manage.windowsazure.cn).
+For the status of each service, see [Azure portal availability chart](https://www.azure.cn/support/service-dashboard/).

 ## <a name="create-resource-group"></a>Create resource group
 1. To create an empty resource group, select **New** > **Management** > **Resource Group**.